Hahany/MATLAB/right matrix divide.md

 What does A/B mean in MATLAB, when B is a row vector?
 =====
-When you whrite 'help /' in matlab, it will tell you that A/B equals to A*INV(B). <br>
+When you write 'help /' in matlab, it will tell you that A/B equals to A*INV(B). <br>
 But what will happen if B is not a squar matrix, but a row vector?<br>
-If you think B is row vector, so we can not get the invers of B. So you wont get anything.:<br>
+If you think B is row vector, so we can not get the invers of B. <br>
 But when try it in matlab, and input these:<br>
   A = [1,0,0;0,1,0;0,0,1]<br>
   B = [1,2,3]<br>